rsvim/rfc/6-Syntax.md

 ## Introduction

+Coloring system makes a text editor colorful, it contains several components:

+1. A syntax parser that recognizes text semantics and parses tokens for programming languages and structured text contents.
+1. A theme that defines a set of colors for all the parsed tokens.
+1. A coloring painter that renders both colors and visual effects onto the text and finally print to canvas/terminal.

 Syntax parser serves as a very fundamental component that generates structured and tokenized information from a text file (mostly source code), which can help implementing many advanced features for an editor:

 - Coloring: render different text with different colors for better visual effect (please refer to [7.
 Coloring and Visual Effect](7-ColoringAndVisualEffect.md) for more details).